×

 2. Incorporate the Process of Chunking

-Many language retention/learning studies show that one simple method for learning a new language quickly is to use a technique called “chunking.”
+One simple method for learning a new language quickly is a technique called “chunking.”

-The words you choose for your “chunks” can come from the lists of vocabulary words you’re studying.
-For maximum memorization benefits, create a chunk that includes both a verb and a noun.
-Seeing how these words work together will help with overall comprehension when learning a new language.
+Alternatively, you could also create a chunk that includes both a verb and a noun.
+Seeing how these words work together can help with your overall Spanish comprehension.

-The “chunks” might include something like these two phrases:
+The chunks might also include something like these two phrases:

 • Que trabajo tenías (What job did you have)